 James had welcomed his young orphaned cousin to court when he first became King of England, but due to her place in the line of succession, was not in a hurry to make arrangements for Arbella's marriage.
 She was still a single woman at thirty-five when she fell madly in love with a man twelve years her junior, the handsome William Seymour, the son of the Earl of Hertford.

 Seymour was the grandson of Edward Seymour, Duke of Somerset, Lord Protector and uncle of the Tudor boy king, Edward VI.
 He could also claim a royal descent, through Lady Katherine Grey.
-Katherine was the grand-daughter of Henry VIII's sister, Mary Tudor and was herself the younger sister of the unfortunate Lady Jane Grey.
+Katherine was the granddaughter of Henry VIII's sister, Mary Tudor and was herself the younger sister of the unfortunate Lady Jane Grey.
 James, disliking this "combination of titles", would not give his consent for the couple to marry.
-They therefore were constrained to marry secretly before attempting a romantic flight to Europe.
-Dressed as a man, Arbella arranged to meet her young husband prior to their sailing to Calais.
+They, therefore, were constrained to marry secretly before attempting a romantic flight to Europe.
+Dressed as a man, Arbella arranged to meet her young husband before their sailing to Calais.
 When he failed to turn up at the assigned rendezvous point, she sailed to France alone.

 Seymour's delay had been occasioned by the fact that James had confined him in the Tower.
 He made a daring escape disguised as a carter's boy.
 Arbella was apprehended at Calais harbour, while Seymour reached the safety of Ostend.
 The luckless Arbella was to spend the rest of her life confined in the Tower.
 Her imprisonment affected her severely and she began to suffer from delusions.
 After the failure of a plan to rescue her from captivity, she lost all wish to live.
 Tragically, Arbella Stuart died in the Tower in 1615.